apollo

 Disease/Condition Glossary

-Hypertension: It is a chronic condition when blood pressure is too high.
+Hypertension: It is a chronic condition in which blood pressure is too high.
 Blood pressure is defined as the amount of blood pumped by the heart and the amount of resistance exerted by the arteries against the blood flow.
-If the heart pumps more blood, then arteries become narrower, and in turn, blood pressure becomes high.
+If the heart pumps more blood, the arteries narrow, and, in turn, blood pressure rises.
 If blood pressure becomes uncontrolled, it may lead to serious heart diseases, including stroke and heart attack.
 Additionally, high blood pressure can also cause brain damage (stroke) and kidney failure.
 Blood pressure is expressed as systolic and diastolic pressures.
 Systolic blood pressure represents the contraction and relaxation of the heart.
 Diastolic pressure is exerted in the blood vessels when the heart beats and is in the resting state.
 Ideal blood pressure should be between 90/60mmHg and 120/80mmHg.
 Hypertension is detected when systolic blood pressure is more than 140mmHg, and diastolic pressure is higher than 90mmHg.
-Some of the symptoms of hypertension include headache, nose bleed, vomiting and chest pain.
+Some of the symptoms of hypertension include headache, nosebleeds, vomiting and chest pain.

 FAQs

-ATENOLOL+S AMLODIPINE consists of Atenolol and S-Amlodipine.
-Atenolol treats high blood pressure, angina (chest pain), and uneven heartbeats (arrhythmias) by reducing the heart rate and making the heart pump blood throughout the body.
+Atenolol+s Amlodipine consists of Atenolol and S-Amlodipine.
+Atenolol treats high blood pressure, angina (chest pain), and irregular heartbeats (arrhythmias) by reducing heart rate and improving blood flow throughout the body.
 S-Amlodipine relaxes blood vessels so that blood passes through them easily, thereby lowering the blood pressure.

-ATENOLOL+S AMLODIPINE is recommended to use in the dose and duration as advised by your doctor.
-Do not stop taking ATENOLOL+S AMLODIPINE on your own as it may lead to a sudden rise in blood pressure increases the risk of heart attack and stroke.
+Atenolol+s Amlodipine is recommended to use in the dose and duration as advised by your doctor.
+Do not stop taking Atenolol+s Amlodipine on your own, as it may lead to a sudden rise in blood pressure, which increases the risk of heart attack and stroke.

-ATENOLOL+S AMLODIPINE can cause dizziness as one of its side effects.
+Atenolol+s Amlodipine can cause dizziness as a side effect.
 If you feel dizzy, try getting up slowly from a sitting or lying position.
 If your dizziness is severe or unmanageable, please seek medical advice.

-ATENOLOL+S AMLODIPINE may alter blood sugar levels since beta-blockers (blood pressure-lowering agents) like Atenolol can mask hypoglycaemia symptoms (low blood sugar).
+Atenolol+s Amlodipine may alter blood glucose levels because beta-blockers (blood pressure-lowering agents) such as Atenolol can mask hypoglycaemic symptoms (low blood glucose).
 Please consult your doctor for more information.

-Even though your blood pressure becomes normal after using ATENOLOL+S AMLODIPINE, it may switch back to high ranges if you stop using it.
+Although your blood pressure returns to normal after using Atenolol+s Amlodipine, it may increase again if you stop using it.
 Your doctor may change the dosing schedule based on your blood pressure range.